bio-tools/biotoolsDocs/api_usage_guide_dev.rst

   Content
     * pmcid
         * Required: One of doi, pmid or pmcid must be specified.
-	* Cardinality: todo
+	* Cardinality: 0 or 1
         * Type: PMCID
 	* Pattern: ``(PMC)[1-9][0-9]{0,8}``
     * pmid
         * Required: One of doi, pmid or pmcid must be specified.
-	* Cardinality: todo
+	* Cardinality: 0 or 1
         * Type: PMID
   	* Pattern: ``[1-9][0-9]{0,8}``
     * doi
         * Required: One of doi, pmid or pmcid must be specified.
-	* Cardinality: todo
+	* Cardinality: 0 or 1
         * Type: DOI
 	* Pattern: ``10.[0-9]{4,9}[A-Za-z0-9:;\)\(_/.-]+``
     * type
         * Required: No
-	* Cardinality: 1 only
+	* Cardinality: 0 or 1
         * Type: ENUM
         * Allowed values: (see `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#publication-type>`_)
 	  - ``Primary``